-You have to make financial decisions all the time that affect your life now and in the future.
-Employee benefits when you start a new job.
-What to do with your 401(k) when you leave a job.
-Figuring out how much to save.
-What to do with a bonus or Restricted Stock Units that are about to vest.
-All these decisions matter, and they can be overwhelming.
+You have to make financial decisions all the time.
+Employee benefits.
+401(k).
+Taking a new job.
+Downpayment.
+Restricted stock units.
 How do you know if you’re making the right decision?
-Are you afraid you’re missing opportunities?
+You sure don’t want to waste opportunities.
 Do you even know what your finances look like now, let alone the how each new decision will affect them?

 How Does It Work?